 The Swedish 2030-secretariat

-The Swedish 2030-Secretariat has only one goal: to ensure that Sweden reaches its climate target for the national transport sector by 2030.
-More precisely: 70 percent emission reduction between 2010 and 2030 in the transport sector.
-Also knows as the toughest climate target in the world.
+The Swedish 2030-Secretariat has simply one goal: to ensure that Sweden reaches its climate target for the national transport sector by 2030, more precisely 70 percent emission reduction between 2010 and 2030 in the transport sector.

-The world’s most stringent climate target was thus approved by the Swedish Parliament in June 2016; net zero by 2045 which means at least an 85 percent emissions reduction in Sweden compared to 1990, with up to 15 percent reductions elsewhere, but financed by Sweden.
+The world’s most stringent climate targets were thus approved by the Swedish Parliament in June 2016; net zero by 2045 which means at least an 85 percent emissions reduction in Sweden compared to 1990, with up to 15 percent reductions elsewhere, but financed by Sweden.
 Until 2030, emissions are to be reduced by 63 percent.

-The 2030-Secretariate consists of a a core team and a “coalition of the willing” including 70+ Swedish corporations, organisations and NGO:s sharing the same goal and earnest pressing for the shift to sustainable transportation.
-We are political independent, but work in close dialogue with Swedish politicians, political parties and relevant authorities.
+The 2030-Secretariate is a “coalition of the willing” including 70+ Swedish corporations and NGO:s sharing the ambition to shift to sustainable transportation.
+We are politically independent, but work in close dialogue with Swedish state officials, political parties and relevant authorities.
 Strictly bound to this specific commitment.
-We offer analysis, statistics, political advice.
+We offer analysis, statistics, political advice and work as a middle hand between the state and branch of industry.
+Our work and opinion-forming actions are based upon community monitoring, political processes and partner interests.

-In recent years there has been a paramount change in the industry message to politics.
-A wide industry coalition is now calling for a faster and more confident adaption to a sustainable, fossil free, business sector.
+In recent years there has been a paramount change in the industry’s message to politics.
+A wide industry coalition is now calling for a faster and more confident adaptation to a sustainable, fossil free, business sector.
 They seek accurate political action and guaranties for long lasting political instruments and policy decisions.

 Contact us

-For general questions regaring the organisation, communication matters, inquires from media.
+For more information about the 2030- partnership, general questions, communication matters, inquiries from media.
 Please contact:

 Agnes Bondelid